krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 4501 reverse dependencies (3958 from CRAN + 543 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 110 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 113 new problems
+ * We saw 100 new problems
- * We failed to check 4 packages
+ * We failed to check 0 packages

 Issues with CRAN packages are summarised below.